Recursive Loop End

 • Maximum number of iterations: to ensure no endless loop is created, the loop will end after the set number of iterations.

-• Minimal number of rows: to ensure enough rows are present for processing, the loop stops if one of it's recursion input tables contains less rows than the set minimum.
+• Minimal number of rows: to ensure enough rows are present for processing, the loop stops if one of its recursion input tables contains fewer rows than the set minimum.
 This minimum can be set for each recursion input table individually.

 • End loop with variable: the loop ends if the option is enabled and the value of the selected variable equals “true”.